roboyu/Kimera-Multi/README.md

 3. Add a [branch](https://github.com/RonghaiHe/Kimera-Multi/tree/ubuntu18) to deploy it in ubuntu 18.04
 4. Deploy one-key start (In `/examples/slam_front`)
 5. Update `kimera-multi.drawio` file (In `/images`)
-5. Add evaluation for loop closures (Find GT poses, output corresponding images, statistics, etc. in `/evaluation`)
+6. Add evaluation for loop closures (Find GT poses, output corresponding images, statistics, etc. in `/evaluation`)
+7. Modify for less randomized by setting random seed in a thread-safe way
+  - By setting `deterministic_random_number_generator` true in `/params/D455/Pipeline.flags`
+  - By setting `ransac_randomize` 0 in `/params/D455/LcdParams.yaml`
+  - By setting `ransac_randomize` 0 in `/params/visual_loopclosure_Jackal.yaml` in [Kimera-Distributed](https://github.com/RonghaiHe/Kimera-Distributed)

 <details>
   <summary>See Changelog for more details:</summary>